vutran1710/graph-node/BUS_SERVICE.md

 TODO
+- [ ] Update config to pass bus uri from env
-1. Routing/Categorizing analysis
+- [ ] Routing/Categorizing analysis
-2. Define Bus Types/Config that our graphnode supports in a separate Rust package
+- [ ] Define Bus Types/Config that our graphnode supports in a separate Rust package
-3. Define Bus Types/Config that our graphnode supports in a separate Typescript package
+- [ ] Define Bus Types/Config that our graphnode supports in a separate Typescript package